Change Collective - Practical Info

 Travel

-Address is Sheepdrove Organic Farm, Sheepdrove Road, Lambourn, Hungerford, Berkshire RG17 7UT (but dont put the postcode in SatNav!)
+• The venue address is Sheepdrove Organic Farm, Sheepdrove Road, Lambourn, Hungerford, Berkshire RG17 7UT (but please don’t just put the postcode in SatNav as it will direct you to the wrong place!).
+Instead please use:

-By public transport – we suggest you get a shared taxi from Swindon train station.
-The taxi takes 30 mins.
-Suggested time for taxi is 10am.
-For trains on Friday, please book trains after 4.45pm.
+• By public transport: We suggest you get a shared taxi from either Swindon or Didcot Parkway train station (which you book yourselves).
+The drive takes 30-35 mins.
+Suggested time for taxis is 9:45am.
+For trains on Friday, please book trains after 4:45pm.

 Accommodation and facilities